Hakim Ziyech: 2012–2014: First team

-In 2007, Ziyech joined the Heerenveen academy.
+In April 2012, Ziyech signed his first professional contract with Heerenveen, inking a two-year deal.
+However, after securing the contract, he had yet to make an official appearance for the club and was primarily involved in first-team training.
+His first unofficial appearance came on 10 July 2012 during a friendly match against the amateur club Be Quick Dokkum.
+In that match, Ziyech, starting alongside Oussama Tannane and Rajiv van La Parra, left an impression by scoring his first goal with a remarkable free kick.
+His performance earned him head coach Marco van Basten approval, and he assured him of a spot within Heerenveen's squad for the UEFA Europa League match against Rapid București.
+On 2 August 2012, Ziyech made his formal debut for Heerenveen in the first leg of the third qualifying round of the Europa League, against Rapid, playing a total of 53 minutes before being substituted.
+He made his Eredivisie debut for the club on 10 August, in a 2–0 loss to NEC.

-On 2 August 2012, Ziyech made his formal debut for Heerenveen in the first leg of the third qualifying round of the Europa League, against Rapid București, playing a total of 53 minutes before being substituted.
-He made his Eredivisie debut for the club on 10 August, in a 0–2 loss to NEC.
 Ziyech scored his first goal for Heerenveen in a 2–0 win over NAC Breda, on 10 August 2013.
 On 23 August, Ziyech provided two assists in a 3–3 draw with Ajax.
 On 8 November, Ziyech scored and provided an assist in a 5–2 win over Waalwijk.
 On 18 December, Ziyech scored two goals against AZ Alkmaar, in the fourth round of the KNVB Cup, one in regular time and a last-minute penalty to draw level and take the game into a penalty shootout, but he missed his penalty and Heerenveen were knocked out 6–5 on penalties.
 On 21 December, Ziyech scored twice and provided one assist in a 5–1 away win over AZ Alkmaar.
 On 18 January 2014, Ziyech scored in a 2–2 draw with Roda.
 On 9 February, he scored in a 3–1 win over Groningen.
 On 27 April, Ziyech scored once and provided an assist in a 4–1 win over Utrecht, after coming on as a substitute.